 Tip #3: Choose relationship with DNA match

 Regardless of the Keeper’s personal actions toward the new cousin, each of us, even as Discoverers, can make our own decisions about the relationships we have with our matches.
 In my client’s case, she and her husband decided they did want to have a relationship with her husband’s new half-sister.
-(Of course, that decision had to be made with on both sides of this genetic match.)
+(Of course, that decision had to be made by both parties, my client and the new match.)
 And they have been trying to navigate that water carefully, so as not to disrespect her father-in-law’s wishes, but still pursue their own personal desire to connect.

 Even though we are fully launched into this age of discovery with DNA, there are no set laws and rules about what to do.
 In these kinds of situations, likely the best you can do is to follow the Golden Rule, and “Do unto others, as you would have them do unto you.”

 Your DNA has a lot that it can tell you, and we’re here to help you learn how to understand it.
 Learn more about how to use DNA to find our more about your birth family with our free guide, Birth Roots and DNA.

 If you have found something unexpected in your DNA testing results, it’s important to know for sure.
 Get expert eyes on your test results by purchasing a Your DNA Guide Classic Mentoring Package.
 Your DNA expert will spend some time reviewing your specific results (and questions) and then will review them with you.
 If you already have some genetic genealogy experience, our expert will meet you where you are in your DNA discovery process, help verify what you have accomplished, and discuss next steps.